dezoito/dezoito.github.io/_posts/2023-11-01-rust-todo-example-application.md

 3. Check if it has the expected table or create it;

-4. Return a database conncection reference that we can use in other parts of the code;
+4. Return a database connection reference that we can use in other parts of the code;

 We solve this by adding the following functions to `lib.rs`: